Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 The BERT model has been pretrained by researchers with a ton of data.
 This means that I only need to train the two dense layers
 I add on top.
 This can be done with much fewer data.
 You can find the pretrained BERT model [here](https://tfhub.dev/tensorflow/bert_en_uncased_L-12_H-768_A-12/).

+Let's now see how to use the BERT model in Python:

 ```python
 # Load the pretrained layer in bert_layer